-Information around costs and pricing have become vital for consumers in the current context of digital sales and marketing and it’s one of the most searched for subjects on the internet.
+Information around costs and pricing has become vital for consumers in the current context of digital sales and marketing, and it’s one of the most searched-for subjects on the internet.

-No matter what industry you are in, your customers want to know at least some idea of how much your products or services cost.
+No matter what industry you are in, your customers want to know how much your products or services cost.

 If you aren’t going to tell them, your competitors will!